-- 1. Demonstrate the ability to understand and use the basic theoretical elements of music. - Demonstrate knowledge of the development of musical genres and traditions in both Western and non-Western cultures. - Demonstrate the ability to perform at an advanced level on a major performance medium and with proficiency on secondary
+- 1. Demonstrate the ability to understand and use the basic theoretical elements of music. - 2.
+Demonstrate knowledge of the development of musical genres and traditions in both Western and non-Western cultures. - 3.
+Demonstrate the ability to perform at an advanced level on a major performance medium and with proficiency on secondary

-- instruments, displaying an understanding of styles representative of specific composers and historical periods. - 4.
-Demonstrate the ability to collaborate in applied lessons, ensemble rehearsals, and performances. - Demonstrate professionalism in the following areas: initiative, self-discipline, time- management, preparation, and pedagogy.
+- 4. Demonstrate the ability to collaborate in applied lessons, ensemble rehearsals, and performances. - 5.
+Demonstrate professionalism in the following areas: initiative, self-discipline, time- management, preparation, and pedagogy.